 Crystal City: A transformation in progress!

-Crystal City has long had a reputation as an all-work-no-play sector for contractors and consultants that empties out at 5 pm.
-But new residents and businesses, incubator spaces, bikeshare, and creative placemaking are fostering a newly-vibrant urban center for Arlington County.
-Come see what you’ve been missing on a special Tuesday evening tour.
+In Crystal City, new residents and businesses, incubator spaces, bikeshare, and creative placemaking have fostered a newly-vibrant urban center for Arlington County.
+Come see what’s happening on a special Tuesday evening tour.

 Creating a more walkable Capitol Hill & Hill East